Let’s stop sugarcoating it—cultural decline is real, and it’s happening right now.

 Mental Health Crisis

 The pressure to conform to unrealistic societal standards and the breakdown of support networks contribute to rising rates of anxiety, depression, and other mental health disorders.
-Without solid cultural norms promoting empathy, resilience, and self-care, individuals may struggle to cope with the stresses of modern life.
+Without solid cultural norms promoting empathy, resilience, and self-care, individuals may struggle to cope with the stressors of modern life.

 The erosion of traditional support structures, such as strong family bonds and tight-knit communities, further compounds these challenges, leaving individuals feeling isolated and overwhelmed.